Skip to main content

 4

-Upon Docusign completion from the Installer, LightReach will enable Direct Pay on the installer's account.
+• Upon completion, LightReach will enable Direct Pay on the installer's account.

 5

-Proactively remove deals from Direct Pay at any time prior to the vendor shipping equipment to keep their pipelines in sync across LR and the selected Direct Pay vendor.
+Installers may proactively remove individual accounts from Direct Pay at any time prior to the vendor shipping equipment if necessary for pipeline/operational reasons.

 1. Go to the project's account page and click on Opt Out under Direct Pay details.

-2. Opting Out unblocks payment on accounts held up for Direct Pay invoices that will never come because the EPC isn't using a Direct Pay vendor for that job.
+2. Opting Out unblocks payment on accounts held up for Direct Pay invoices that will never come because the EPC isn't using a Direct Pay vendor for that account.

 • That blocked list is on the Payments "Invoice Needed" tab